laravel/docs/scheduling.md

 #### Truth Test Constraints

-The `when` method may be used to limit the execution of a task to a value of a given truth test.
-In other words, if the given `Closure` return `true` the task will execute as long as no other constraining conditions prevent the task from running:
+The `when` method may be used to limit the execution of a task based on the result of a given truth test.
+In other words, if the given `Closure` return `true`, the task will execute as long as no other constraining conditions prevent the task from running:

 	$schedule->command('emails:send')->daily()->when(function () {
 		return true;
 	});

 <a name="preventing-task-overlaps"></a>
-## Preventing Task Overlaps
+### Preventing Task Overlaps

 By default, scheduled tasks will be run even if the previous instance of the task is still running.
 To prevent this, you may use the `withoutOverlapping` method: